 In the last phase, the hardware is produced according to the HFP.
 The success of manufacturing and inspection is described in the HPR.

 Additive Manufacturing processes are considered critical as defined in ECSS-Q-ST-70 and many factors are known to have a substantial influence on the properties of the final product.
-Therefore, after the development phases, three clausesclause 9 “AM operation and supervision personnel”, 10 “Equipment and facilities”, 11 “Quality assurance” address the suitability of operating and supervision personnel, the applied equipment and facilities and define quality assurance requirements.
+Therefore, after the here above described development phases, three clauses, namely clause 9 “AM operation and supervision personnel”, 10 “Equipment and facilities”, and 11 “Quality assurance” address the suitability of operating and supervision personnel, the applied equipment and facilities and define quality assurance requirements.

 Figure 4-1: Flow chart showing the steps required to establish a verified metallic Powder Bed Fusion process and consequently to produce hardware